donwung/SelfCareReminder/README.md

 # Credits

-To all my friends that tell me HYDRATION CHECK.
+To all my friends that tell me "HYDRATION CHECK"

+To Lauren, who initially provided the idea